This page contains some affiliate links. Please review my disclosure policy.

 A simple DIY Deodorant recipe that smells amazing and works too!
 Made with clean, all-natural ingredients and ready in under 10 minutes, this natural deodorant recipe will quickly become a staple in your body routine.

-I am officially THAT girl.
+I am THAT girl.

 I mean we all knew the day would come.
 The signs were all there.
 Natural beauty routine, apple cider vinegar EVERYWHERE, so it was due time I embrace my inner hippie and jump into the world of Natural Deodorant.

 I pretty much summed up my thoughts on natural beauty in this post and also shared some of my favourite homemade products in this post but in a nutshell I truly believe that what we put on our body should be equally as important as what we put in it.
 And this includes homemade deodorant.
+But first let’s chat about why you should switch to natural deodorant:

 Why Use Natural Deodorant